 A description of the Corporation's corporate governance practices is set out below in response to the requirements of National Instrument 58-101 - Disclosure of Corporate Governance Practices and in the form set forth in Form 58-101F1 Corporate Governance Disclosure.
-The Corporation and its board of Directors is committed to continuing the Fund's strong commitment to working together to achieve strong and effective corporate governance, with the objective of promoting the long-term interests of the company and the enhancement of value for all Shareholders.
+The Corporation and its board of Directors is committed to working together to achieve strong and effective corporate governance, with the objective of promoting the long-term interests of the company and the enhancement of value for all Shareholders.
 Management and the Directors of the Corporation continue to review and improve the Corporation's corporate governance policies and practices in relation to evolving legislation, guidelines and best practices.
-The Board of Directors is of the view that the Corporation's corporate governance policies and practices and its disclosure in this regard are comprehensive and consistent with the guidelines established by Canadian securities regulators.
+The board of Directors is of the view that the Corporation's corporate governance policies and practices and its disclosure in this regard are comprehensive and consistent with the guidelines established by Canadian securities regulators.

-The Corporation's Board and Committee Mandates are attached as Appendix A. For the Charter of the Audit Committee Mandate, and for further information on the Audit Committee, see the section entitled "Audit Committee Information" on page 43 of the Corporation's Annual Information Form dated March 26, 2009 available on SEDAR at www.sedar.com.
+The Corporation's Board and Committee Mandates are attached as Appendix A. For the Audit Committee Mandate, and for further information on the Audit Committee, see the section entitled "Audit Committee Information" on page 40 of the Corporation's Annual Information Form dated March 28, 2010 available on SEDAR at www.sedar.com.
 The position description for the Chair of the Board of Directors and the Chairs of the Board's committees are set out in Appendix B.